Project management

 • Pilot test early: run through your experiment yourself before collecting real data

-• Life happens -- communicate with your team if expectations shift
+• Life happens; communicate with your team if expectations shift

 Tools to keep you organized